malkavk/ValkyrieScenariosManager/README.md

 ## Installing Kivy

-Kivy is a Python library that may be installed pip and require.txt.
+Kivy is a Python framework for GUI construction.

 Kivy may be installed using requirments file or directaly with: